-Specialization Two: Global Development and Human Rights: Addresses the fundamental challenges of population growth, migration, cultural diffusion and environmental change, through the lens of human rights advocacy.
+Specialization One: Human Rights: Addresses the fundamental challenges of population growth, migration, cultural diffusion and environmental change, through the lens of human rights advocacy.
 A range of topics are explored, including poverty, child labor, children of war, women's rights, economic development, healthcare, and the intersection of religion, politics, economics and culture.

-Specialization Six: Family Relations: For students interested in working with couples and families in a variety of clinical settings.
+Specialization Five: Family Relations: For students interested in working with couples and families in a variety of clinical settings.
 Prepares students for advanced studies in marriage and the family.